How to use Sanity CMS for AB testing and website personalization

 Alternative for personalization and AB testing

-If you're determined to use Sanity CMS but still require personalization and AB testing, you’ll need to take extra steps to make it work.
+If you use Sanity CMS and require personalization and AB testing, you'll need to take extra steps to make it work.
 You could definitely decide to go down the road of custom development, but you have to keep in mind that this will significantly increase the growth team's dependency on developers.

-Unlike Sanity CMS, Croct is designed to simplify personalization and experimentation.
+Unlike Sanity, which focuses on static content, Croct is designed to simplify personalization and experimentation.
 Here are key reasons why:

 • Gradual integration

-Croct can integrate with any framework, allowing you to fetch content dynamically based on user segmentation without having to modify your existing infrastructure heavily.
-It also allows you to work with both default and static content.
+Croct can integrate with any framework, allowing you to fetch content dynamically based on user context without having to modify your existing infrastructure.
+You can connect module by module, gradually, instead of integrating all at once.

 • Native personalization and segmentation tools